Skip to main content

 • Troubles with walking

-How are spinal tumors diagnosed?
+How is spinal cord cancer diagnosed?

 If you suspect that you may have a spinal cord tumor, your doctor will start by conducting a full physical exam and reviewing your medical history.
 If needed, your provider may also test you for motor and sensory functions.
 Following the exam, if it’s suspected that you have a spinal tumor, one of the following tests may be ordered: